2005:

 Disney Legend, artist and writer Joe Grant passes away days before his 97th

 birthday at his home in Glendale, California.
-His work ranged from the early classics like Snow
+Born in May 1908, his work ranged from the early

-White and the Seven Dwarfs (for which he created the Queen), Alice in Wonderland, and Dumbo to modern
+classics like Snow White and the Seven Dwarfs (for which he created the Queen), Alice in Wonderland, and

-animated features such as The Lion King, Pocahontas, Mulan, and The Incredibles.
-The very last film he
+Dumbo to modern animated features such as The Lion King, Pocahontas, Mulan, and The Incredibles.
+The very

 "I think there was always a gentle